kubernetes-retired/kubeadm-dind-cluster/README.md

 #### `TEST_K8S_VER='1.x' DIND_ALLOW_AAAA_USE=true ./test/test-ipv6-only.sh`

 Those tests use the public AAAA records when available.
-Specifically for hosts which have a AAAA record that IP is used, traffic to those hosts does not get routed through NAT64.
+Specifically for hosts which have a AAAA record, the IP address is used, traffic to those hosts does not get routed through NAT64.
 In that case the host running the outer docker daemon would need to have external IPv6 available to actually communicate with external IPv6 hosts.
-Therefore (beacuase none of our CI systems can provide external IPv6) we skip the external ping tests and instead print a warning about external IPv6 not being available.
-If a host does not have a public AAAA record, the DNS64 kicks in and traffic is routed throught NAT64.
+Therefore (becuase none of our CI systems can provide external IPv6) we skip the external ping tests and instead print a warning about external IPv6 not being available.
+If a host does not have a public AAAA record, the IPv4 address is used, embedded into a synthesized IPv6 address, and routed through NAT64.

 In summary:
 The same test suites as above run, except for external ping tests which are